urql-graphql/urql/docs/concepts/philosophy.md

 ## Caching and State

-When we use GraphQL queries and mutations declaratively with `urql`, we expect them to interact and update automaticaly.
+When we use GraphQL queries and mutations declaratively with `urql`, we expect them to interact and update automatically.

 Furthermore, we don't wish to send more requests for a query, when we've done so before.
-We'd like to instead cache results in-memory and notify other parts of an app when these results chane or are invalidated by mutations or subscriptions.
+We'd like to instead cache results in-memory and notify other parts of an app when these results change or are invalidated by mutations or subscriptions.

 GraphQL clients have access to some amount of type information for any GraphQL API and can hence